Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Daar gave the room a shrewd look, and grumbled in a self-satisfied sort of way. "*Exactly.* An’ it’s not the risk ‘yer thinkin’ it’ll be.
 It’s only really risky ‘ta *myself."* Daar chittered, "‘Ya might be surprised to learn y’all can live without me."

 Nofl met Eefo’s eye.
-"He *is* most of the way there already…" he said.
+"He *is* most of the way there already..." he said.

 "Do not mistake the Great Father’s exceptional nature as proof.
 He may simply be well-bred."